Yasserkdr1/Automated-soc-investigation-lab/README.md

-# Automated SOC Detection & Incident Response Lab
+# Automated Soc investigation Lab

 > A modular SOC lab that detects endpoint/server activity with Wazuh, performs conditional enrichment and behavioral triage in Shuffle, calculates a separate incident risk score, and opens structured investigations in DFIR-IRIS.